 5 The student is exceeding expected competency in this area for generalist social work practice.
 4 The student is demonstrating expected competency in this area.
-S2 3 The student is demonstrating beginning competency in this area SENIORS 2 The student is gaining experience and meeting expectations in this area SE s 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future. ö 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in Ī this area in the near future.
-JUNIORS N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area
+S 3 The student is demonstrating beginning competency in this area 10I 2 The student is gaining experience and meeting expectations in this area SENIORS S 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
+JUNIORS 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
+5 N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area

-Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 1.1 Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical conduct of research, and additional codes of ethics as appropriate to context.
+1.000 Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 1.1 Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical conduct of research, and additional codes of ethics as appropriate to context.
 1.2 Use reflection and self-regulation to manage personal values and maintain professionalism in practice situations.
 1.3 Demonstrate professional demeanor in behavior, appearance, and oral, written, and electronic communication.
 1.4 Use technology ethically and appropriately to facilitate practice outcomes.
 1.5 Use supervision and consultation to guide professional judgment and behavior.

 5 The student is exceeding expected competency in this area for generalist social work practice.
-4 The student is demonstrating expected competency in this area.
-3 The student is demonstrating beginning competency in this area.
-4 The student is demonstrating expected competency in this area.
-The student is demonstrating beginning competency in this area SEN 2 The student is gaining experience and meeting expectations in this area 2 1 The student ha 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
-101 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
-E N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area
+2 1 4 The student is demonstrating expected competency in this area.
+SENIORS 3 The student is demonstrating beginning competency in this area 2 The student is gaining experience and meeting expectations in this area 92 80 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
+IORS 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
+S N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area